secure-compilation/secure-compilation.github.io/index.markdown

 state-of-the-art research in

 - programming languages in general and functional programming in particular;
-- formal verification in a proof assistant like Coq or [F\*] and verified compilation in particular
+- verification in a proof assistant like Coq or [F\*]; verified compilation in particular
 - security foundations (e.g. full abstraction, noninterference, and other security properties);
 - building secure systems